dingyu-scir/SDP-Specification/sdp.md

 The meaning of sentences consists of the meaning of semantic units and their combinations, including semantic relations and attachments.
 Semantic attachments refer to markers on semantic units.
 Semantic relations are classified into symmetric and asymmetric types.
 Symmetric relations include coordination, selection, and equivalence relations, while asymmetric relations include:

   - Collocational relations occur between core and non-core roles.
 For example, in “工人 (worker) 修理 (repair) 地下 (pipeline) 管道 (pipeline)” serves as a non-core role, and is the patient of “修理 (repair),” which is a verb and core role.
 Relations between predicates and nouns belong to collocational relations.
 Semantic roles usually refer to collocational relations, Table 1 presents the 32 semantic roles we defined, divided into eight small categories.
-  - Additional relations refer to the modifying relations among concepts within an argument; all semantic roles are available, e.g. in “地下 (underground) 的 (de) 管道 (pipeline),” “地下 (underground)” is the modifier of “管道 (pipeline),” which refers to location relation.
+  - Additional relations refer to the modifying relations among concepts within an argument; all semantic roles are available, e.g. in “地下 (underground) 的 (de) 管道 (pipeline),” “地下 (underground)” is the modifier of “管道 (pipeline),” which refers to location relation.
   - Connectional relations are bridging relations between two events that are neither symmetric nornested relation.
-For example, for “ 如果 (If) 天气 (weather)好 (good) ，(,) 我 (I) 就 (will) 去 (go) 故宫 (the Summer Palace),” the former event is the hypothesis of the latter.
+For example, for “ 如果 (If) 天气 (weather)好 (good) ，(,) 我 (I) 就 (will) 去 (go) 故宫 (the Summer Palace),” the former event is the hypothesis of the latter.
 Events in Chinese semantic dependency have 15 relations.

 According to the above classification of sentence hierarchies, we can get to know how each sentence component constitutes the entire meaning of sentences.
 We design semantic dependency relations in terms of this theoretical basis.